Ije-le/jour329w_fall2025/opara/cns_topics/notes.md

 ## CNS Topic Analysis 10/01/2025

-Some topics did seem to overlap and could have been merged to [still give the same effect] Examples are Commerce, Trade.
-Law, Justice.

-A Maryland-specific topic that I think is important and csn be added to the list is drug use.
+A Maryland-specific topic that I think is important and can be added to the list is drug use.
 There were some stories on cannabis data, driving under its influence and the business side of it.

 1. Agriculture and Food: Frequent coverage by CNS and I wouldn't think of this as a topic, but it totally aligns with CNS' coverage of food and agriculture, so I will keep it.
 2. Animals: A weird topic to me, but CNS does cover a lot about pets and animals, and given the premium that people place on their pets in this society, I'll say this is a valid topic.